Blood is precious to every family, even that spilled on the ground.

 She twisted her fingers together, struggling with the tears.
 She was a spinster in everything but title.
 An unwanted woman.

 Her despair kept her company for the rest of the ride.
-The carriage came to a halt and Tabithas hopped off as a woman half her age, her white hair fluttering as she did.
+The carriage came to a halt.
+Tabithas hopped off with the agility of a woman half her age, her white hair fluttering as she did.

 Lily turned on the seat and took a deep breath.
 She didn't know what to expect other than the tears that threatened to roll down her cheeks.